-Our own Liz Duncan has been featured on ITV national news today, talking about the sex abuse scandal in football and sport.
+Our own Liz Duncan has been featured on ITV national news about sex abuse in football and sport

 ITV is reporting that over 20 football players have now approached the Football Association about sex abuse The growing storm has prompted the chief executive of the Professional Footballers’ Association, Gordon Taylor, to tell ITV News there are unreported sex abuse cases from “all over the country”.